Patients

 Lung-MAP is a large clinical trial, or research study, testing several new treatments for patients who have advanced stage non-small cell lung cancer.
 In advanced stage patients, the cancer has usually spread to other organs in their body.
 The Lung-MAP trial is for advanced stage patients whose cancer has continued to grow, even after being treated with standard therapy.

 With Lung-MAP, researchers test DNA from each patient’s tumor to see if the patient has a genetic change that may be causing the cancer to grow.
-If a change is detected in a patient’s tumor, and if they meet other requirements, they may be eligible to get the drug that targets the specific genetic changes in their cancer cells.
+If a change is detected in a patient’s tumor, and if they meet other requirements, they may be eligible to get a drug that targets the specific genetic changes in their cancer cells.
 They will not get a placebo.

 Genomic Profile Screening

 Patients are screened using a comprehensive genomic profiling platform that looks at over 200 cancer-related genes for genomic alterations.
+Patients can also be screened for Lung-MAP using the results from genomic testing they have had done in the past.

 Sub-Study Assignment